-Reactive Strategy In Place Action by whom Appropriateness to be recorded
+Reactive Strategy - Action by whom

-Removal of trigger
+Removal of trigger -

 Distraction

 Calming time

 Take up time

 Give physical space

 Verbal support

 Use calm voice

 Redirection

 Physical intervention

 Other - be specific

 - 6. Social/emotional (are there particular skills which the pupil needs to acquire?
 E.g. emotional literacy, social skills?) - 7.
 If the pupil has an EHCP/existing statement of SEN consider the appropriateness of holding an interim annual review?